bjssacademy/goinaday/readme.md

 [Code here](https://goplay.tools/snippet/R_DWHlrQCsd)

 Just like unassigned variables have a zero value, so do fields.

-Furthermore, you can skip the field name and rely on the order of the field declarations (though for the sake of clarity, you should only do this for structures with few fields):
+Furthermore, you can skip the field name and rely on the order of the field declarations (though for the sake of clarity, you should only do this for structures with few fields).

-### Passing By Value
+## Pointers

 What all of the above examples do is declare a variable `gas` and assign a value to it.

-Many times though, we don't want a variable that is directly associated with our value but rather a variable that has a pointer to our value.
-A pointer is a memory address; it's the location of where to find the actual value.
-It's a level of indirection.
-Loosely, it's the difference between being at a house and having directions to the house.
+Many times though, we don't want a variable that is *directly* associated with our value but rather a variable that has a *pointer* to our value, that is, we don't want to have to return a value from our function, we want to be able to *alter* the original variable *without* having to return it in any way.

 > If you have done C, then pointers in Go *are NOT exactly the same*.

 Why do we want a pointer to the value, rather than the actual value?
-It comes down to the way Go passes arguments to a function: as copies.
+It comes down to the way Go passes arguments to a function: as *copies*.

+Here's a [fuller explanation about pointers in Go and examples](https://github.com/bjssacademy/go-pointers).
+Go ahead and read it, we'll wait here for you.

+---

-Knowing this, what does the following print:
+Knowing this about pointers work in Go, and the difference in by value and by reference, what does the following print:

 ![](img/goinaday20.png)

 The answer is 9000, not 19000.
 Why?
 Because Super made changes to a *copy* of our original source value and thus, changes made in Super weren't reflected in the caller.
 To make this work as you probably expect, we need to pass a pointer to our value.

-## Pointers
+### Using Pointers In Our Code

 ![](img/goinaday21.png)